chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ```
 -> *(1 .
 [UserProcedure] Parameters: 0)*

-When we force the promise e.g. by applying the first cdr-stream to `two-powers`, the map-stream is executed which gives us 1 * 2 = 2
+When we force the promise, e.g. by applying the first `cdr-stream` to `two-powers`, the `map-stream` is executed which gives us 1 * 2 = 2
 and a promise to double the rest of `two-powers`.

 ```scheme